ceesem/ossify/docs/working_with_annotations.md

 Annotations are sparse point cloud layers that represent specific features or events in cellular morphology.
 Unlike the main morphological layers (mesh, graph, skeleton), annotations are designed for discrete features like synapses, spines, or markers that occur at specific locations.

 !!! note "Shared Features"
     Annotations inherit many common features from the `PointMixin` class.
-For information about labels, masking, transformations, spatial queries, and cross-layer mapping, see [Shared Layer Features](shared_layer_features.md).
+For information about features, masking, transformations, spatial queries, and cross-layer mapping, see [Shared Layer Features](shared_layer_features.md).

-!!! info "Annotations vs Layer Labels"
+!!! info "Annotations vs Layer features"
-    **Annotations** are sparse point clouds representing discrete features. **Layer labels** are arrays of values attached to every vertex in a layer.
-Use annotations for sparse features (synapses, spines) and labels for properties of existing vertices (radius, compartment).
+    **Annotations** are sparse point clouds representing discrete features. **Layer features** are arrays of values attached to every vertex in a layer.
+Use annotations for sparse features (synapses, spines) and features for properties of existing vertices (radius, compartment).

 ## What are Annotations?

 Annotations (`PointCloudLayer` in annotation context) contain:
 - **Vertices**: 3D coordinates of feature locations
-- **Labels**: Metadata about each annotation (confidence, type, size, etc.)
+- **features**: Metadata about each annotation (confidence, type, size, etc.)
 - **Linkage**: Optional connections to morphological layers
 - **Sparse nature**: Represent discrete events, not continuous morphology